 In theory, investors believe they should buy when prices are low but rising and sell when prices are high but falling.
-However, to time the market perfectly, you have to be successful twice: once when you buy and then again when you sell.
+However, when it comes to stock market timing, you must successful twice: Once when you buy and then again when you sell.
 Getting the timing right on both ends is doubly difficult.
-Plus, every time you trade, you incur costs such as brokerage fees and taxes, which can quickly reduce any additional returns you’ve gained on both the purchase and the sale.
+Plus, every time you trade, you incur brokerage fees and taxes, which can quickly reduce any additional returns you’ve gained on both the purchase and the sale.

-The U.S. stock market volatility can be intimidating — but history shows the market has been able to recover from declines and still provide investors with a positive return on long-term investments.
+The U.S. stock market volatility can be intimidating — and while past performance is not a guarantee of future returns — history shows the market has been able to recover from declines and still provide investors with a positive return on long-term investments.
 In fact, over the past 35 years, the market has posted a positive annual return in nearly eight out of every 10 years.1

 A buy-and-hold strategy can help investors avoid missing out on the market’s biggest days.